 San Salvador and San Ignacio, El Salvador.

 Students register for the Spring 2020 course listed below for 3 credits.
+The travel will take place in January.
 A permission number will be granted upon acceptance into the course.

 Course Prerequisites: CORE-GP.1021, Financial Management

 Upper-level undergraduate students seeking to take the course for credit must first gain approval from their advisor and then contact firstname.lastname@example.org for registration procedures.